ericrasmussen/chromaticleaves/posts/haircuts.markdown

 title: Haircuts
 date: 2013-04-17
 tags: humor, fiction
+metadescription: Haircuts are important.
+At least, Eric Rasmussen seems to think so.
 ---

 I've never been good about getting haircuts.
 It's too easy to put them off.
 At